isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

    mechanism should consider writing a hook that can carry out sufficiently complex logic to address their needs.

-   Do not include dots in the ``hostname-char-set`` expression.
+   Make sure that the dot, "." is considered a valid character by the ``hostname-char-set`` expression, such as this: ``"[^A-Za-z0-9.-]"``.
    When scrubbing FQDNs, dots are treated as delimiters and used to separate the option value into individual domain labels that are scrubbed and then re-assembled.